binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Approaching the security "problem" from a penetration tester's point of view (red team) can be quite different than coming at it from a software developer's point of view (blue team).
 The software developer's role as a blue team member (defender) requires heightened awareness and additional perspective, some of which I'll offer here.

 * The penetration tester tries to find all the faults in your system.
-This is not limited to the technology aspect either, as we address throughout this book.
+This is not limited to the technology aspect either, as we address throughout this book
 * As a web developer, you are more focused on delivering a solution that makes a problem less of a problem.
-Often, you're not thinking so much about what could go wrong, rather more focused on how to make it work.
+Often, you're not thinking so much about what could go wrong, rather more focused on how to make it work

 These two disciplines can and do work in harmony together.
 There is a real need for improving security-related awareness for software developers, including skills and knowledge.
 Since this book is focused on the web developer, it is my intention to show you, as a web developer, how to take the lessons learned from the penetration tester's perspective, and apply some of them to your own work and life.
 Yes, security needs to become part of who you are, and grow with you as you do.
 I have the advantage of working in both of these disciplines, as well as have been on some very successful Scrum teams, often as Scrum Master.
 This has enabled relatively easy empathy with both sides of the red/blue discussion, and the ability to take the best from one side, then apply it to the other.
 Both can, in fact, exist in harmony.